CS150-PU/A01F23-FractionT/README.md

 **Here is the problem that you are to solve**

-> Young grade-schoolers often have trouble adding factions.
+> Young grade-schoolers often have trouble adding and multiplying factions.
 You are to
 > write a complete C++ program that will give the grade-schooler the
 > ability to enter any two fractions.
 As output, your program is to
-> print the two fractions and their sum as a fraction (this fraction
+> print the two fractions and their sum & product as a fraction (this fraction
 > will **not** be reduced to lowest terms).
 You can assume that the
 > value zero is never entered for the denominator and that each
 > numerator and denominator will be a whole number.